KVSlab/OasisMove/docs/stenosis.md

 realistically model backflow without artificially altering the local flow dynamics.
 To achieve this we consider the first backflow stabilization method first proposed by Bazilevs et al. {cite}`bazilevs2009patient` and rigorously tested by Moghadam et al. {cite}`esmaily2011comparison`.
-In short, the method modifies the weak formulation of the Navier-Stokes formulation by adding a backflow stabilization term for the Neumann boundaries, in this case the outlet.
+In short, the method modifies the weak formulation of the Navier-Stokes equations by adding a backflow stabilization term for the Neumann boundaries, in this case the outlet.
-Specifically, the following convective traction term is added to the weak form as a stabilization term for each Neumann boundary to be stabilized:
+Specifically, the following convective traction term is added to the weak form on each Neumann boundary to be
+stabilized:

 ```{math}
 :label: eq-weak